 You may notice you can clearly hear and understand whispers from across the room.
 If you're a snorer, I encourage you to try an not fall asleep as it your snores will become increasingly loud and disturb the experience for the others.
 But if you do fall asleep and start snoring, don't worry.
 It happens in almost every session.

 Great.
 And here I am with my dad, who can barely make it through the first six seconds of a movie without falling asleep.
-Bonus: he's the loudest snorer I've ever heard.
+He's also the loudest snorer I've ever heard.
 I'm at the Integratron with the auditory equivalent of a bull in a China shop.

 We were instructed to lay down and cover ourselves with a blanket if desired.
 Next, I heard a faint tone.
 Kind of like when Sandra Bullock plays those water glasses in Miss Congeniality, only much richer and deeper.
 As he continued playing, the sound started to fill up the space.
 Initially, it was incredibly loud and sounded a little like a whale's mating call.
 How was I ever going to get comfortable enough the fall asleep?